 For maximum defroster capacity at very low ambient temperatures, use the recirculation control (button depressed).

-If not using air conditioning, the recirculation feature should not be used in humid climates and at temperatures about $+23^{\circ}F(-5^{\circ}C)$.
+If not using air conditioning, the recirculation feature should not be used in humid climates and at temperatures above $+23^{\circ}F$ (-5°C).

 Air louvers - dash